cosmos/stargate-launch/week5.md

 * Secure feedback for exchange partners on flow of funds with the IBC and ICS20 active showing creation and destruction of fund before the reach an exchange wallet

 ## Workstreams

 ### IBC team

+Integration with Tendermint 0.34 and complete removal of Amino from IBC

 ### Tendermint Team

+Work on getting height retaining upgrades and further evidence handling improvements into Tendermint 0.34 final in time for the final phases of the Stargate testnet.

+Thank you to the Tendermint team for the integration target RC!

 ### SDK team

+Bringing the Comsos upgrade manager into the SDK for upgrades.

+Completing the remaining work towards an SDK release candidate.

 ### Iqlusion team